Arius: Arius's writings

 The letters' original text and English translation can be found in Fontes Nicaenae Synodi.

-"The Thalia is Arius' only known theological work" but "we do not possess a single complete and continuous text."
-We only have extracts from it in the writings of Arius' enemies, "mostly from the pen of Athanasius of Alexandria, his bitterest and most prejudiced enemy."
+The Thalia is Arius's only known theological work but a complete and continuous text has not survived.
+Only extracts from it are found the writings of his enemies, "mostly from the pen of Athanasius of Alexandria, his bitterest and most prejudiced enemy".

-Emperor Constantine ordered their burning while Arius was still living but R.P.C.
-Hanson concluded that so little survived because "the people of his day, whether they agreed with him or not, did not regard him (Arius) as a particularly significant writer."
+Emperor Constantine ordered their burning while Arius was still living but R. P. C. Hanson concluded that so little survived because "the people of his day, whether they agreed with him or not, did not regard him (Arius) as a particularly significant writer."